Europe as home – Berlin as start

 Arturo Bjørklund Winters

 As long as I can remember, I was asked where I came from and what nationality I belong to.
-For a long time I could not really give the answer: I had to describe my whole family history and my life again and again.
+For a long time, I could not really give the answer: I had to describe my whole family history and my life again and again.
 Secretly, I envied those who could safely and quickly respond by stating their nationality.
 Those who knew where they were at home.
 However, one day I understood that my statement could be short and concise: “I am European.”
 The need to protect our “House of Europe” against the revival of right-wing and national ideologies has moved me to stand up for this ideal.
+And let me confess, I call Berlin my hometown.